-Your loan servicer, the organization that handles billing you for your loan, will provide you with information about repayment and your repayment start date.
-Our National Student Loan Data System can tell you who your loan servicer* is, and you can visit the servicer's website or call them to find out how to make payments.
+Your loan servicer, the organization that handles billing you for your loan.
+They will provide you with information about repayment and your repayment start date.
+NSLDS can tell you who your loan servicer* is, and you can visit the servicer's website or call them to find out how to make payments.
 It is very important that you make your full loan payment on time either monthly (which is usually when you'll pay) or according to your repayment schedule.
 If you don't, you could end up in default, which has serious consequences.
 Student loans are real loans—just as real as car loans or mortgages.
 You have to pay back your student loans.

 Borrower Grace Periods

 After you graduate, leave school, or drop below half-time enrollment, you have a period of time before you have to begin repayment.
 This "grace period" will be

 Six months for a Federal Loans (Direct Loan ProgramSM or Federal Family Education Loan (FFELSM) Program).